Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
-This course addresses the aspects of the medical history and physical exam.
+Provides an interactive opportunity to learn and practice injury evaluation procedures used in the athletic training profession.
+Addresses the aspects of the medical history and physical exam.
 Laboratory time is devoted to palpation, structural assessment, neurological assessment, range of motion, and strength assessment of a variety of areas in the upper extremity, head, neck, thorax, and abdomen.

 ATTR 505.
 FOUNDATIONS IN ATHLETIC TRAINING II.
 2 Credits.